THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Any American following the government’s MyPlate guidelines and eating foods that fall under the Standard American Diet—a diet centered around processed foods, refined carbohydrates, fried foods, vegetable oils, refined sugars, etc.—will inevitably find him/herself in the sugar-burning state.

 Note: The “sugar” in “sugar burner” pertains to refined grains, as well, because these lead to rapid spikes in blood sugar and insulin after meals.
-So, you can think of cereal, bread, pasta, pastries, bagels, muffins, etc., as foods that prevent your body from switching into its desired and optimized fat-burning mode.
+So, you can think of cereal, bread, pasta, pastries, bagels, muffins, etc., as foods that prevent your body from switching into the desired and optimized fat-burning mode.

 Enter: the long and ever-growing list of chronic illnesses, including diabetes, autoimmune disease, and heart disease.